Generalized non-local $R^2$-like inflation: Generalized -like inflation in analytic non-local gravity

 Examining the construction of our action \eqref{NAID} which involve infinite order derivatives and infinite order terms in curvature, one might think the theory has infinite number of parameters.
 However we can end up with a theory with only finite parameter space.
 For example, let us take the entire functions

-defined in \eqref{formfinal} and \eqref{entifR} can be chosen to be either polynomials or functions of polynomials\footnote{For example, we can consider a choice prescribed in the context of super-renormalizable quadratic curvature non-local theories \cite{Koshelev:2016xqb} where $\Gamma\LF 0,\,z \RF = \int_z^\infty dt \frac{e^{-t}}{t}$ is the incomplete gamma function with first argument being zero, $\gamma_E$ is the Euler-Maschoroni constant and $H_T\LF \square_s \RF$ is some polynomial which determines the high energy behaviour of the graviton propagator around Minkowski.
-We can clearly see here that the entire functions depend on the choice of polynomial function $H_T\LF \square_s \RF$, thus leading us to finite parameter space. } which leads to finite parameter space and it can be observationally probed through inflationary observables that we shall study in the rest of the paper.
+defined in \eqref{formfinal} and \eqref{entifR} can be chosen to be either polynomials or functions of polynomials\footnote{For example, we can consider a choice prescribed in the context of super-renormalizable quadratic curvature non-local theories \cite{Koshelev:2016xqb} where $\Gamma\LF 0,\,z \RF = \int_z^\infty dt \frac{e^{-t}}{t}$ is the incomplete gamma function with first argument being zero, $\gamma_E$ is the Euler-Mascheroni constant and $H_T\LF \square_s \RF$ is some polynomial which determines the high energy behaviour of the graviton propagator around Minkowski.
+We can clearly see here that the entire functions depend on the choice of the polynomial function $H_T\LF \square_s \RF$, thus leading us to finite parameter space. {Worth to mention here that in \cite{SravanKumar:2018dlo} entire functions similar to \eqref{Tomfor} were phenomenologically studied with respect to the inflationary observables ($n_s,\,r,\,n_t$) in the quadratic curvature non-local theories.} } which leads to finite parameter space and it can be observationally probed through inflationary observables that we shall study in the rest of the paper.
 In this paper, we study two-point inflationary correlations which do not receive any contributions from the last three lines of the action in \eqref{NAID}.
-Thus, the parameter space associated with $\Lc_i\LF \square_s \RF,\, \Dc_i\LF \square_s \RF,\, \Cc_i\LF \square_s \RF$ is irrelevant for this paper, but we address it in the companion works \cite{KKS,KKS2}.
+Thus, the parameter space associated with $\Lc_i\LF \square_s \RF,\, \Dc_i\LF \square_s \RF,\, \Cc_i\LF \square_s \RF$ is irrelevant for this paper, but we address it in the companion works \cite{Koshelev:2022bvg,KKS2}.